BlockABC/eos-tokens/readme.md

 ## Note
-For better compatibility, please provide PNG format as much as possible.
+For better compatibility, please provide PNG format as possible.